kokoslabs/apipie/docs/src/more/troubleshooting.md

-this is new, so i have no idea
+This is new, so i have no idea